pixano/pixano/docs/docs/user/explorer_user_guide.md

 ## Detailed Element screen

-On the top right of the screen, a red cross allows to go back to previous screen.
+On the top right of the screen, a cross allows to go back to previous screen.
 Or you can hit the "Echap" key.

 The selected image is displayed, or several images arranged in a grid, one by view, in case of a multi-view dataset.
 You can grab and move the image (each image independantly in case of multi view), and zoom in and out with the mouse wheel over the image.